Microplastic Detection Using Darkfield Color-Spectral Imaging (DCSI)

 Speed of analysis: Typically 100-msec per FOV with a sample throughput between 50 to 80 samples per hour.
 Each FOV can contain an unlimited number of particles.

-Basic software features: ColSpec software determines the particle classes present, their abundance, measures the area they occupy and plots their distribution.
+Basic software features: ColSpec software classifies particles and determines their abundance, area, and size distribution.
 The software also detects objects that may be of interest that are not in a library.

 Applications that use color space: Color measurement technology quantifies, verifies, and confirms the colors present in forensics samples, coatings, paints, pharmaceuticals, medical diagnostics, remote sensing, and agriculture.
 Paint color swatches and paint color matching illustrates an everyday use of color measurement technology.